Chart Color Schemes

 The educational profile of Thurgoona exceeds national averages, with above-average qualification levels and academic performance metrics

-Thurgoona's educational qualifications trail regional benchmarks, with 24.3% of residents aged 15+ holding university degrees compared to NSW's 32.2%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 17.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (3.3%).
-Trade and technical skills are prominent, with 39.5% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (28.8%).
+Educational qualifications in Thurgoona trail regional benchmarks, with 24.3% of residents aged 15+ holding university degrees compared to 32.2% in NSW as of the latest available data.
+Bachelor degrees are most common at 17.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (3.3%).
+Trade and technical skills feature prominently, with 39.5% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (28.8%).
+Educational participation is notably high, with 32.7% of residents currently enrolled in formal education as of the latest data available.

 Frequently Asked Questions - Education